dialex/start-testing/docs/concepts/purpose.md

 Tools can be used to support many testing activities — automating checks is just one of those.

 Testing is about using and creating tools to support your work, not trying to get them to replace you.
-Testing as an exploratory, intellectual activity, cannot be replaced by automated checks. **Automation is a tool that frees us from repetitive monotonous tasks**; a means to save time and invest it in using our brains towards our testing goal.

-From the previous section you learned that words matter.
-That's why we should talk about ["Automation in Testing"](https://automationintesting.com/about/) and not "Test Automation".
+Testing as an exploratory, intellectual activity, cannot be replaced by automated checks.
+No automation will ever replace the tester reaction of "hmm, that's odd".

+Automation is a tool that frees us from repetitive monotonous tasks; a means to save time and invest it in using our brains towards our testing goal.
+And since words matter, we say more ["Automation in Testing"](https://automationintesting.com/about/) and less "Test Automation".

 Remember: your product will be used by humans, like you.
 If only bots "test" your product, what kind of product will you deliver?
+And who tests the tests?

 #### 💥 Breaking software